ModelEarth/community/README.md

 1. <a href="start/routing/">Leaflet route maps</a> for driving tours and deliveries.

 1. [Jobs and Economic Development Impact (JEDI) models](https://www.nrel.gov/analysis/jedi/models.html) - convert from Excel to an interactive Web Page

-1. Use the [Install Notes](resources/censusreporter) for our [fork of Wazimap]( https://github.com/modelearth/wazimap) - a Python 3.0 version of [Census Reporter](https://censusreporter.org/profiles/86000US30313-30313/).

 1. [RStudio and USEEIOR](https://modelearth.github.io/io/naics) - Use LCA methodology to evaluate new technologies
 <!--